mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

 === "Hardware mode"

     We can run blindai using :

     ```bash
-    cd server

     just run
     ```